 Northeast Texas Habitat for Humanity partners with low-income families who are living in inadequate, unsafe, unaffordable and/or overcrowded housing to build simple, safe and decent homes.
-The community provides volunteerism and donations in the form of construction labor, professional services, money and materials to construct the homes in a cost-efficient manner.
+The community provides volunteerism and donations in the form of construction labor, professional services, money

 - Mortgage payments supplement the operating costs of the organization.